 The traditional trades of the Fish Quay.

-Saving lives at Sea.
+Navigation and Saving lives at Sea.

 The role of North Shields in World War 2.